-Instead, Leibniz claims that monads are independent, and cannot affect one another.
-Monads are windowless.
+Instead, Leibniz emphasizes the substantial independence of monads.
+Since substances are independent, they cannot affect one another.
+Monads, Leibniz says, are windowless.

 Nothing ever enters into our mind naturally from the outside; and we have a bad habit of thinking of our soul as if it received certain species as messengers and as if it has doors and windows...The mind always expresses all its future thoughts and already thinks confusedly about everything it will ever think about distinctly (DM 26, AW 240b).